 Statistics Netherlands, CBS

-Do you expect to have too much work permanently?
-Then it may be time to hire (more) salaried staff.
+Do you want to hire (more) salaried staff.

 There is a lot involved in hiring staff.
 For example: